deepbas/DEEPAK-website/content/courses/stat220/Rstudio-in-stat-220.md

     gmail, downloading, editing a doc, then uploading it back to drive/dropbox is another great way to lose work.
 -   Avoid [this](https://xkcd.com/1459/) and [this](http://phdcomics.com/comics.php?f=1531).

+# Acknowledgments {.appendix}
+This installation guide is based on the guide from Katie St. Clair

+# Reuse {.appendix}

+Text and figures are licensed under Creative Commons Attribution CC BY-NC 3.0.